Protect the Tongass—and 44.7 million acres of U.S. National Forests

 The Motivation Behind the Repeal

-The repeal’s motivation stems from pressure from timber and mining industries, seeking access to 58.5 million acres, including the Tongass’s 9.34 million acres at risk.
-Rollins and Chief Tom Schultz aim to boost rural jobs, claiming logging will revitalize economies, while aligning with Trump’s deregulation agenda.
+The repeal’s motivation stems from pressure from timber and mining industries, seeking access to 44.7 million acres, including the Tongass’s 9.34 million acres at risk.
+Rollins aims to boost rural jobs, claiming logging will revitalize economies, while aligning with Trump’s deregulation agenda.
 However, this overlooks tourism’s $500 million annual haul in the Tongass (2023, Earthjustice) versus $20 million from logging (2022), suggesting a political favor to corporate interests over sustainable livelihoods, a pattern noted by environmental advocates (e.g., Grist, June 2025).

 The Boat Company’s Legacy in Creating the Rule